minosg/picrypt/README.md

 sudo picrypt --mount /opt/code_you_are_ashamed_of
 ~~~~~~

-** Both encrypt and mount directives assume that the caller has su priviledges,
+** Both encrypt and mount directives assume that the caller has su privileges,
 that he provided an absolute path, and that ecryptfs-utils is installed onto
 the system **

 ## Automatically mount directory/ies on start-up

-Makefile can create systemd hooks that will automount encrypted directories
+Makefile can create systemd hooks that will auto mount encrypted directories
 The first call will create the unit file for the directory specified as target:

 ~~~~~~